Yemen army tightens grip on militant-held town

 U.S. drones have frequently killed civilians and are deeply resented by Yemenis, even the many who abhor al Qaeda.

-Reporting by Mohammed Mukhashaf, additional reporting by Mohammed Ghobari; Writing by Isabel Coles, editing by Diana Abdallah
+Reporting by Mohammed Mukhashaf; Writing by Isabel Coles, editing by Diana Abdallah